 Note that Nevada law also levies extra penalties for speeding in a “temporary traffic zone,” which do not have the same sign requirements as work zones.
 Instead, temporary traffic zones are either:

 - Pursuant to an emergency which results from a natural or other disaster and which threatens the health, safety or welfare of the public; or

 - On a public highway where the posted speed limit is 25 miles per hour or less and that provides access to or is appurtenant to a residential area.1

 It is rare that speeding ticket defendants have to fight the charges on the merits since most traffic matters settle pretty quickly to the defendant’s satisfaction.
 But in case things do progress to litigation, two common defenses to Nevada charges of speeding in a work zone are:

 - No work area.
-If the road did not have the proper signage mandated by law, then the driver had no notice that it was a work area and should not be penalized for speeding in a work area.
+If the road did not have the proper signage and traffic control devices mandated by law, then the driver of a vehicle had no notice that it was a work area and should not be penalized for speeding in a work area.

 - No speeding.
-Maybe the cop’s speed radar was malfunctioning, or the speed limit was higher than the cop realized.
+Maybe the law enforcement officer’s speed radar was malfunctioning, or the speed limit was higher than the police officer realized.
 Either way, the defendant committed no crime.